 Scientific notation is a shorthand way of writing very big and very small numbers.
 Scientific notation makes it easier to compare and perform operations on numbers.

 You can express huge distances in scientific notation.

 The nearest star to our solar system is Proxima Centauri.
 It’s about 40 trillion kilometers away.
 One thousand has 3 zeros, one million has 6 zeros, one billion has 9 zeros, and one trillion has 12 zeros.
 We can write 4 trillion as 4 followed by 12 zeros.
 Scientific notation uses powers of 10 to write this more concisely.
-Scientific notation is written as a number greater than 0 and less than 10, multiplied by a power of 10.
+Scientific notation is written as a number that is at least 1 but less than 10 multiplied by a power of 10.
 Let's first look at a way to write 40 trillion.
 40 trillion is 40 followed by 12 zeros, so 40 trillion = 40 × 1012.
 This isn't scientific notation because 40 is greater than 10.
-Take a factor of 10 from 40 and add it to the exponent: 4 × 1013.
+Take a factor of 10 from 40 and raise the power of 10 to one more power – 1013.
+4 x 1013.
 This is 40 trillion in scientific notation.
 Try this one yourself: Express the number 18 billion in scientific notation.

 Scientific notation uses multiplication and a power of ten.